PRES: What's happening

 What are we building?

-After exploring a number of options, we've identified a preferred alternative.
-It includes building two parallel 230 kilovolt (kV) transmission lines (approximately 58 kilometres in length).
-These transmission lines would run between the future Site C Substation near Fort St John and the new Groundbirch Substation, located about 30 km east of Chetwynd.
+We are planning to build two parallel 230 kilovolt (kV) transmission lines between the future Site C Substation near Fort St John and the existing Groundbirch Substation, located about 30 km east of Chetwynd.

 Where is this happening?